Speak Out Drama Lessons

 • Encourage primary carers to work in partnership with us under the guidelines set out by our organisation to ensure the safety of their children;

-• Have a designated contact person who is available for consultation with primary carers in the case of any concern over a child’s or young person’s welfare.
+• Have a designated contact person who is available for consultation with primary carers in the case of any concern over a child’s or young person’s welfare. • Staff members should take cognisance of responsibility for first aid on away trips.

 Health and Safety;

 A safe working environment is of paramount importance in the execution of physical exercise, drama and dance.
 This is particularly so when children and young adults are involved.
-Speak Out Drama Lessons staff endeavours to be constantly vigilant during their work with young people and aims to maintain the highest standards of safety.
+Speak Out Drama Lessons staff endeavors to be constantly vigilant during their work with young people and aims to maintain the highest standards of safety.
 Children are never left unsupervised.
 Individual arrangements for the dropping off and collection of participants in workshops by parents/carers are always ascertained.

 The ‘incident folder”, which contains contact numbers for all participants, is kept at hand and all accidents, complaints and concerns are recorded therein.
 All parents/carers are required to complete a consent form to state their acquiescence in the participation of their charges.
 There is room here for the particular needs of each child to be recorded.
 The identity and situation of all qualified ‘First Aiders’ is always established, on a daily basis.
 All of Speak Out’s outreach projects take place at host venues, so this is especially important.
 Speak Out’s outreach projects usually take place onstage in a theatre environment.
 Before each session, tutors will ensure that any dangerous materials are beyond risk of accident.
 With the collaboration of local staff, all stage tools and equipment will be made secure.
 All wiring (sound equipment etc) will be thoroughly secured at floor level.
 If the workshop is held onstage tutors will ensure safe access to and from the stage.
 All areas posing a threat to safety will be identified and indicated to participants.
-Where possible, students will use toilet/changing facilities front of house for workshop days that do not involve performance.
+Where possible, students will use toilet/changing facilities in front of house for workshop days that do not involve performance.
 Children will always be supervised when in areas frequented by the general public.

 During Performance

 Participants will be allocated dressing room space, where possible, appropriate to age and gender.
 Young performers will be accompanied to and from the stage area.
 A ‘holding area’ will be identified, in which young performers will await their entrance.
 Children waiting in the wings will be kept to a minimum of number and time.
-No free- standing ‘boom’ lighting will be used in the wings.
+No free standing ‘boom’ lighting will be used in the wings.
 No lighting cable will hang within a three- metre reach of the stage.
 ‘Rules’ and boundaries will be established to ensure safety.
 The first rule backstage- “do not touch” will be instilled.
 All local theatre staff will be made aware of child protection policies and procedures.
 Speak Out also collaborates with schools and communities with special projects hosted throughout the year.
 Speak Out staff and artists will always follow any relevant procedures required by schools or community groups.
 We intend our Child Protection Policies to ally with those of our host schools and communities.
-We will always provide copy of our current policy and practice and seek the appraisal and advice of our collaborators.
-Our policies are under constant review.
-We always require the attendance of local teaching staff when working in a school environment.
-Teachers are in a position to appraise the work we undertake.
-Preparation for, and follow- up work, is an essential component of our work in schools.
-We aim to enhance the everyday learning experience laid out in the national curriculum.
+We will always provide copy of

 Complaints and comments;